gmdfalk/60-days-of-python/README.md

   * make some time for refactoring either periodically or towards the end of the 100 days
   * possibly a dive into concurrency

-More to come, mainly regarding project ideas and planning!
+More to come, mainly regarding project ideas and planning.
-Cheers.
+Cheers!